microsoft/DPSDA/_sources/getting_started/details/data.rst.txt

 API reference: :doc:`/api/pe.data`.

-:py:class:`pe.data.data.Data` is the base class for holding the synthetic samples or the private samples, along with their metadata.
+:py:class:`pe.data.Data` is the base class for holding the synthetic samples or the private samples, along with their metadata.
 Different components are mostly communicated through objects of this class.
-:py:class:`pe.data.data.Data` has two key attributes:
+:py:class:`pe.data.Data` has two key attributes:

 * ``data_frame``: A pandas_ DataFrame that holds the samples.
 Each row in the DataFrame is a sample, and each column is part of the sample (e.g., the image, the text, the label) and other information of the sample (e.g., its embedding produced by :doc:`embedding`).
 * ``metadata``: A OmegaConf_ that holds the metadata of the samples, such as the **Private Evolution** iteration number when the samples are generated, and the label names of the classes.